Difference Between Sign and Symbol

 Key Takeaways

-1. A sign is a visual or auditory representation that directly conveys meaning, such as a stop sign or a sound indicating an event or action, often having a literal connection to its meaning.
+1. A sign is a visual or auditory representation that directly conveys meaning, such as a stop sign or a sound indicating an event or action, having a literal connection to its meaning.

-2. A symbol represents an idea, concept, or object, often indirectly and with a more abstract connection to its meaning, such as a dove symbolizing peace or a flag representing a country.
+2. A symbol represents an idea, concept, or object, indirectly and with a more abstract connection to its meaning, such as a dove symbolizing peace or a flag representing a country.

 3. Both signs and symbols convey meaning and information, but they have a more direct, literal connection to their meaning, while symbols represent more abstract ideas or concepts.